witnet/witnet-rust/docs/architecture/managers/peers-manager.md

 under the subcrate `witnet_p2p`.
 The library allows to manage a list of peers known to the Witnet node.

-There can only be one peers manager actor per system, and it must be registered into the system registry.
-This way, any other actor can get the address of the peers manager and send messages to it.

 ## State

 The state of the actor is an instance of the [`Peers`][peers] library, which contains a list of